jr0cket/keyboardio-model01-firmware-customisations/README.md

 ## Current customisation

-* # and ~ keys on function layer via the quote key
+* hash and tilde keys mapped to function layer on the quote key

 ## Editing the keymap